 However, most customers don’t perceive it that way.
 A study conducted at the University of Minnesota Carlson School of Management found that consumers are more likely to buy something if they get something else in return.
 In other words, customers would rather receive something free instead of paying for another item at a discount, even if it all means the same at the end of the day.
 This psychological pricing trick plays off of the common inability to understand discount percentages, also known as innumeracy.

-Retailers, in turn, have started to promote their sales with BOGO, boosting conversion rates and sales.
+Retailers, in turn, have started marketing their promotions with BOGO, boosting conversion rates and sales.

 Your Psychological Pricing Goals